Changing your enrolment via My Enrolment

 Checking your enrolment

-Example: You may have discussed a Unit you intend to study with an Academic or a Student Advisor in your School or College, but you will still need to formally enrol in that Unit through My Enrolment.
+Example: You may have discussed a Unit you intend to study with an Academic or a Student Advisor in your Faculty or College, but you will still need to formally enrol in that Unit through My Enrolment.

 To check that you are correctly enrolled and to print evidence of your enrolment, please log in to My Enrolment: